SheefaliT/s15_TEWARI_data_lecture_notes-/README.md

 - create server
 - "If user click here, do this."
 - Add to work to the event queue
-- Callbacks
-	- Event emitters
+- Callbacks: Event emitters
 - Node = single threaded
--

-Demo in class with curl.
+- Demo in class with curl